10 Consequences of Drinking Too Little Water

 10. Joint pain

-If you’ve ever felt sporadic pain in your joints, it’s very likely that you’re not drinking enough water.
+Finally, if you’ve ever felt sporadic pain in your joints, it’s very likely that you’re not drinking enough water.

 - Your cartilage, which helps limit friction within your joints, is made up of 70% water.